mobilepadawan/Toastit-JS/README.md

 ## Toast-It in action

-You have an example to show how Toast-It runs in a desktop webapp.
+Watch the following example where you can show how Toast-It runs in a desktop webapp.

 ![Toast-It running in a desktop webapp](https://raw.githubusercontent.com/mobilepadawan/toastit-js/main/images/showing-toast-it-in-action-01.gif)

-And here is another example about Toast-It running in mobile screens.
+And here is another example to watch about Toast-It runs in mobile screens.
-PS: _Please, be consistency with the length of toast messages to show._
+PS: _Please, be always consistency with the length of toast messages to show._

 ![Toast-It running in a desktop webapp](https://raw.githubusercontent.com/mobilepadawan/toastit-js/main/images/showing-toast-it-in-action-02.gif)

 <hr>

 ### About the messages with an overlength text...
-We are evaluating how to solve this thinking a couple of possible scenarios.
-This issue is in the bellow list of tasks to improve the library in the upcoming weeks.
+We are evaluating how to solve this, analysing a couple of possible scenarios: This issue is in the bellow `list of tasks` to improve the library in the upcoming.

 **The feature we picked it up will be included in the future versions of its Library.**